 5. The plane seat in the last row is the safest one!

-All being said, just choose the last row next time you fly.
-It won’t kill you if you try.
+Choose the last row of seats next time you fly!
+After all, sitting in the back of a plane won’t kill you if you try!
 Pun intended.